UWMRO/uwmro.github.io/_pages/camera.md

 - Multiple tabs do work, but do not expect the camera to do two things at once.

-- Every image is saved in a data directory the is assessible, on Sleipner, at [http://localhost/data/ecam](http://localhost/data/ecam).
+- Every image is saved in a data directory that is assessible, on Sleipner, at [http://localhost/data/ecam](http://localhost/data/ecam).

 ### Troubleshooting